Alex Bregman Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 14th in MLB.
+- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 12th in the league.

-- The Mariners' 3.48 team ERA ranks fifth across all MLB pitching staffs.
+- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.55).

-- The Mariners surrender the second-fewest home runs in baseball (22 total, 0.7 per game).
+- The Mariners give up the second-fewest home runs in baseball (24 total, 0.8 per game).

-- In his most recent outing on Friday, April 28 against the Toronto Blue Jays, the righty tossed five innings, giving up two earned runs while surrendering six hits.
+- His last appearance came on Sunday against the Toronto Blue Jays, when the left-hander went three innings, surrendering five earned runs while allowing eight hits.

+- In five games this season, the 31-year-old has put up a 4.74 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .286 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.